MohamedWElteir/AdminKeyAPI/README.md

 ### Contributing

-Contributions are welcome!
+Contributions are welcomed!
 To contribute, simply open a pull request with your changes.